 Just be present with them and don’t interrupt.
 I’ve found it helpful to practice by focusing on what the speaker is saying until they are finished and then stating my understanding of what I heard, followed by asking the speaker if it’s correct.

 It’s that simple to listen authentically.
-Notice that I called it “simple,” not necessarily easy—at first.
+Notice that we called it “simple,” not necessarily easy—at first.
 But once authentic listening becomes second nature, it can yield huge benefits.
 If we’re right in our understanding of a problem or a recommendation, we can move on to action.
 And if we’re wrong, we can ask for the story to be repeated or rephrased until everyone feels heard and understood.
 As Authentic leaders, we always should come from a place of curiosity, not expertise.

 5. Not being a power Scrooge